Folklandia Cruise, Helsinki – Tallinn

 A unique event providing the coolest folk music in an openly experimental style that draws on tradition and respects the folk heritage.
-The biggest winter happening in the world of folk music and dance will kick off this very special festival year on 13-14 January 2017 as we celebrate our 22nd season on the theme of “With all the trimmings – the living heritage of folk music and dance”.
+The biggest winter happening in the world of folk music and dance will kick off the Finnish festival year on 12-13 January 2018 as we celebrate our 23rd season on the theme of “With all the trimmings – the living heritage of folk music and dance”.
 Folklandia is backed by the main organisations, events and educational institutions in the field of folk music and dance.

-- Folklandia Cruise sings and dances for Finland
+EVERYBODY SINGS- Folklandia Cruise sings and dances for Finland

 Chillingly hot ecstasy! – International Guests